yoannchb-pro/https-proxies/package/README.md

 #### waitProxiesUpdated

-Wait the proxy list is updated if you don't get any result
+Wait the proxy list is updated if you don't get any result (can take 2 hours !)

 ```ts
 await waitProxiesUpdated();